Bake often, use often, love often:

 A few cherished baking books in no particular order:

+If you’re into tiny books, Katie Gourley’s Baking for Biodiversity is a gem.
 Stanley Ginsberg’s The Rye Baker for those with palates for rye and Amy Halloran’s The New Bread Basket for how the grain growers, millers, maltsters, bakers, brewers, and local food activists redefining the daily loaf.
 Jeffrey Hamelman’s Bread: A Baker’s Book of Techniques and Recipes is a great addition to a baking library.
 If you spy a copy of Tartine Bread in someone’s home, there’s probably a dutch oven somewhere.
 Tartine Book no. 3 is my favorite of the Tartine books and I prefer bread with porridge when I miss congee.
 Michael and Pippa James’ The Tivoli Road Baker is great for new bakers while inspiring even a seasoned baker.
 For those who want to dive deeper into the unseen details of bread, Modernist Bread is truly amazing if you can spend time with it, your copy or a friend’s.
 Michel Suas’ Advanced Baking and Pastry textbook bread section is great overall and has lots of deeper diving into enzymatic activity and troubleshooting.
 Francisco Migoya’s The Modern Cafe is worth a cover to cover read if you can get your hands on a copy.
 Flour Lab: An At-Home Guide to Baking with Freshly Milled Grains could be helpful if you have a mill or using fresh grains as they require similar attention you may give coffee beans as the flour ages and oxidizes and adjusts to the conditions of your home.
+Sarah Owen’s Sourdough offers ways to incorporate the pre-digested grains into other baked goods and has a great list of resources.